Easy Key Lime Pie

 Traditional key lime pie is not bright green in color, even though some bakeries or pre-made pies may have a green tint to them.
 Traditionally, it is more of a pale greenish-yellow color.
 Sometimes we like to add a little green food coloring if we are making this for St. Patrick’s day or to make the green “pop” a little more.
 Most of the time we just leave it how it is though.

 Yes, it can be done, but the flavor won’t have that distinct “key lime” flavor.
-If you have no other choice, it will still turn out to be a very good pie and most people won’t even be able to tell a difference.
-If you can’t find key limes or key lime juice, you can substitute common limes.
+We highly recommend using Nellie and Joe’s Key Lime Juice as a second option.
+If you have no other choice, using regular limes will still turn out to be a very good pie and most people won’t even be able to tell a difference.
 You can swap out 6 fresh key limes for 1 large regular lime.
 As far as the juice goes, you can swap it out at a 1:1 ratio (¼ cup key lime juice for ¼ cup regular lime juice).

 5-Star Reviews